acode/cli/README.md

 # Additional Functionality

-stdlib comes packed with a bunch of other goodies - if your service goes down for any reason (the service platform is acting up), use `lib restart`.
+StdLib comes packed with a bunch of other goodies - if your service goes down for any reason (the service platform is acting up), use `lib restart`.
 Similarly, as we roll out updates to the platform the builds we're using on AWS Lambda may change.
 You can update your service to our latest build using